How can I pay for a new conservatory?

 If you have a good credit score, you could be eligible for an interest-free credit card.
 This could be a good way of spreading the cost of a conservatory without paying anything extra – as long as you repay the total remaining balance before the interest-free period ends.

-If you don’t have an interest-free credit card, it could still make sense to put a portion of the cost on the plastic.
+If you don't have an interest-free credit card, it could still make sense to put a portion of the cost on plastic.
 If you spend over £100 with a credit card, you have the added protection with Section 75.
 This means that, if anything goes wrong, you could make a claim back with your credit provider.

-Disclaimer: We make every effort to ensure that content is correct at the time of publication.
-Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.
+Disclaimer: We make every effort to ensure content is correct when published.
+Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.

 How can I pay for a new conservatory?
 How can I pay for a new conservatory?